CSCfi/csc-user-guide/docs/support/tutorials/user-spack.md

 [INFO] USER_SPACK_GROUP not set, defaulting to project_2001234 based on target directory
 ```

-!!! note
+!!! info "Purge before loading"
-    You have to purge all default environment compiler and
+    Before loading Spack, you have to run `module purge` to purge all default
-    library modules as they may interfere with Spack builds.
+    environment compilers and library modules as they may interfere with Spack
-!!! note
+    builds.

+!!! info "Several Spack instances"
-    You can have several Spack instances under same project.
-The
+    You can have several Spack instances under the same project.
+The used
-    instance is selected by the USER_SPACK_ROOT environment variable
+    instance is specified by the `$USER_SPACK_ROOT` environment variable that
-    that points to the root directory of the instance.
+    points to the root directory of the instance.

-!!! note When
+!!! info "Initializing"
-    the Spack instance is accessed for the first time, you have to
+    Before accessing the Spack instance for the first time, you have to
-    initialize it with `user-spack-init` command.
+    initialize it by running the `user-spack-init` command.

 ## Using the Spack instance

-An initialized instance can be activated by cleaning up the module
+An initialized instance can be activated by purging the module environment,
-environment, setting the root path of the instance and loading the
+setting the root path of the instance and loading the Spack module:
-Spack module:

 ```bash
 [maijam@puhti-login11 ~]$ module purge